nsolanki0/muc1-kmer-diagnostics/environment/README.md

 Generated sequencing data, intermediate files, feature tables, model outputs, and analysis results are not stored in the repository.

 The computational environment described here corresponds to the software configuration used for the analyses reported in the accompanying MSc thesis.
+Later software versions may require additional testing before being used to reproduce the results.